The realization space of an unstable coalgebra: -algebras and unstable algebras

 For $n>0$, the computation of the $\mathbb{Q}$-cohomology of $K_n$ yields

 where $U(-)$ is the free graded commutative algebra functor.
 As a consequence, Proposition \ref{prop:identify-representable} holds in this case as well.

 However, there is a subtlety regarding the structure of a rational unstable algebra in degree $0$.
-On the one hand, there is no obvious analogue of the $p$-Boolean property, and on the other hand, the rational cohomology of a space is set-like, i.e. isomorphic to the $\mathbb{Q}$-algebra $\mathbb{Q}^X$ of functions $X \to \mathbb{Q}$ for some set $X$ -- which is also the dual algebra of the set-like $\mathbb{Q}$-coalgebra on $X$ (cf. Definition \ref{set-like-deg-0-2}).
+On the one hand, there is no obvious analogue of the $p$-Boolean property, and on the other hand, the rational cohomology of a space is set-like, i.e.\! isomorphic to the $\mathbb{Q}$-algebra $\mathbb{Q}^X$ of functions $X \to \mathbb{Q}$ for some set $X$ -- which is also the dual algebra of the set-like $\mathbb{Q}$-coalgebra on $X$ (cf. Definition \ref{set-like-deg-0-2}).

 The problem with simply defining rational unstable algebras to be non-negatively graded commutative $\mathbb{Q}$-algebras that are set-like in degree $0$ is that the resulting theory is not algebraic in the sense of Theorem \ref{thm:UA-equiv-H-alg}.
-Besides its intrinsic interest, the functorial point of view, via algebraic theories, is also desirable here in order to enable a nice translation of the approach of Appendix~\ref{appsec:spiral} into the language used in the main body of the article.
-To see why this definition does not lead to an algebraic theory, we apply a result of Heyneman/Radford \cite[3.7]{heyneman-radford} which says that for a reasonable set $X$, the algebra $\mathbb{Q}^X$ is (co)reflexive, that is, the canonical map to the finite (or restricted) dual of $\mathbb{Q}^X$,
+To see why this definition does not lead to an algebraic theory, we apply a result of Heyneman and Radford in \cite[3.7]{heyneman-radford}, which says that for a reasonable set $X$, the algebra $\mathbb{Q}^X$ is (co)reflexive, that is, the canonical map to the finite (or restricted) dual of $\mathbb{Q}^X$,

 is an isomorphism of $\mathbb{Q}$-coalgebras.
 We recall that

 is the right adjoint of the functor $(-)^{\dual}\co \mathrm{Coalg}_{\mathbb{Q}} \to \mathrm{Alg}_{\mathbb{Q}}^{\op}$, taking a coalgebra to its linear dual algebra.
 See \cite[Chapter IV]{sweedler:hopf} for a good account of the general properties of this functor.
 As a consequence, we have isomorphisms